 Reefer Breakdown Coverage

 A refrigerated truck might have its own equipment and mechanisms to worry about.
-This specific endorsement to a trucking insurance policy would cover the cost of lost cargo, refrigeration breakdown, or damage of product due to a collision.
+This specific endorsement to a trucking insurance policy would cover the cost of lost cargo, refrigeration breakdown, or damage of products due to a collision.
 (Sometimes insurance policies have exclusions.
-The most commonly seen products excluded from coverage are: frozen foods, seafood, tobacco products.)
+The most commonly seen products excluded from coverage are: frozen foods, seafood, and tobacco products.)

 Some drivers may not think that bobtail insurance is a necessity, but accidents and mistakes can happen at any time, and those in commercial trucking should be prepared.
 If you ever drive a truck without a trailer and want to protect your vehicle, your job, and yourself, bobtail liability insurance is an important and necessary endorsement to your commercial truck insurance policy.